Kingxukai/linux/Documentation/power/swsusp.rst

 -------------------------

 Nowadays it is common in several laptops that they have a suspend button.
-It saves the state of the machine to a filesystem or to a partition and switches to standby mode.
-Later resuming the machine the saved state is loaded back to ram and the machine can continue its work.
+It saves the woke state of the woke machine to a filesystem or to a partition and switches to standby mode.
+Later resuming the woke machine the woke saved state is loaded back to ram and the woke machine can continue its work.
 It has two real benefits.
-First we save ourselves the time machine goes down and later boots up, energy costs are real high when running from batteries.
+First we save ourselves the woke time machine goes down and later boots up, energy costs are real high when running from batteries.
 The other gain is that we don't have to interrupt our programs so processes that are calculating something for a long time shouldn't need to be written interruptible.

-swsusp saves the state of the machine into active swaps and then reboots or powerdowns.
-You must explicitly specify the swap partition to resume from with `resume=` kernel option.
+swsusp saves the woke state of the woke machine into active swaps and then reboots or powerdowns.
+You must explicitly specify the woke swap partition to resume from with `resume=` kernel option.
 If signature is found it loads and restores saved state.
-If the option `noresume` is specified as a boot parameter, it skips the resuming.
-If the option `hibernate=nocompress` is specified as a boot parameter, it saves hibernation image without compression.
+If the woke option `noresume` is specified as a boot parameter, it skips the resuming.
+If the woke option `hibernate=nocompress` is specified as a boot parameter, it saves hibernation image without compression.

-In the meantime while the system is suspended you should not add/remove any of the hardware, write to the filesystems, etc.
+In the woke meantime while the woke system is suspended you should not add/remove any of the woke hardware, write to the woke filesystems, etc.

 Sleep states summary
 ====================